-Lars Thorben is a PhD student in Electrical Engineering with focus on numerical methods and optimization.
-Currently, he works on applying adjoint sensitivity analysis to charged particle optics.
+Lars Thorben is a PhD student in Electrical Engineering.
+In his research, he uses numerical methods to teach computers how to optimize physical devices.
+Here, he focuses on ion optical devices.
+The unintuitive shapes that his algorithms design can explore the full range of additive manufacturing of metallic devices.
 His past work includes the optimization of photonic crystal structures and virtual instrumentation for online education.
-At Stanford, he also works with the d.school as a Creativity and Innovation in Research scholar throughout 2017-2018.
-Moreover, he is supported by the ERP-Program from the German Federal Ministry of Economics and Energy.
+Lars is an Accel Innovation Scholar at the Stanford Technology Ventures Program.
+Moreover, he was a Creativity in Research scholar, a program that he is now co-teaching.
+He is supported by the ERP-Program from the German Federal Ministry of Economics and Energy.

 In his personal life, Lars is interested in the societal impact of emerging technologies.
-He co-founded a think-tank on this issue.
-Moreover, he likes to stay fit and active by learning how to surf, hosting a bodyweight workout group on campus and attending the gym.
+Moreover, he likes to stay fit and active by learning how to surf, doing heated Pilates workouts and going to the gym.

 Current Research and Scholarly Interests